lincolnck/sc_final/README.md

 ### ```local_imp```

 Within ```local_imp``` there is an ```imagesfp``` subdirectory.
-Located within are example images that can be used to run the program.
-Alternatively, you can replace them with your own images that you would like to average.
+You can place the images here to average.
 However, it is not necessary, as running the program in your terminal will prompt you to enter a filepath containing images you'd like to average.
 To execute the program, enter the following into the terminal:
 ```
 $ python3 averager.py